NATIONAL TENANCY CODE FOR RETAILERS AFFECTED BY COVID-19

 TALK TO THE EXPERTS

 Australian Retail Lease Management Pty.
-Limited is a qualified entity pursuant to the Legal Profession Uniform Law (NSW) specialising in retail and retail lease disputes.
+Limited specialises in retail and retail lease disputes in the Tribunals.
 With over 33 years of retail and retail property, location and leasing experience, we have the resources and practical solutions to help your shops succeed in today’s competitive and ever-changing marketplace.
 High street, showrooming, pop up shops or shopping centres, we’ll help you get to “yes” so you’re in control.
 If occupancy costs are crippling your business, we have turnaround strategies to reduce costs, boost sales and protect your leases.

 Our personalised approach, be it for individual shopkeepers, senior management or Board directors goes beyond property to ensure rightsizing and better portfolio management, so getting the retail right reduces your risk and helps to lock in profits for future growth.